tylerwray/backstage/beps/0003-auth-architecture-evolution/README.md

 The existing `IdentityService` and `TokenManagerService` will be deprecated and instead implemented in terms of the new `AuthService`.

+The new `AuthService`, `HttpAuthService`, and `UserInfoService` will all need backwards compatible implementations for the old backend system.
+The plan is to not apply any access restrictions for the old Backend system, only implementing that in the new system.
+The backwards compatibility helpers will use the provided `identity` and `tokenManager` services if available, and plugins should provide fallbacks in the same way as they currently do.
+If these are not provided, the `identity` client will fall back to `DefaultIdentityClient`, and `tokenManager` will fall back `ServicerTokenManager.noop()`.

+The backwards compatibility helpers will have the following behavior for each individual service call:

+- `auth.authenticate(token)`: If the decoded token has the `backstage` audience, authenticate the token for a user principal using `identity.getIdentity(...)`, otherwise if the subject is `backstage-server` authenticate using `tokenManager.authenticate(...)` as a service principal with the subject `external:backstage-plugin`.
+- `auth.issueServiceToken(options)`: Same behavior as the original implementation, using the `tokenManager` to issue service tokens.
+- `httpAuth.credentials(...)`: Use original implementation.
+- `httpAuth.requestHeaders(...)`: Use original implementation.
+- `httpAuth.issueUserCookie(...)`: Use original implementation.

+The `HttpRouterService` does not need a backwards compatibility layer, since it is not used at all in the old backend system.

 The release plan for the `HttpAuthService` is TBD, but is likely to be shipped as a no-op for plugins using the old backend system.
 The goal is for all plugins using the new backend system to have endpoint security be opt-out, which will be a breaking change.

 ### Implementation Tasks